Art and Activities

 Art and Writing

-The Art and Writing sessions are held at our Centre every Wednesday and provide a space in which people can appreciate art, draw, play games, share conversations, write and sing.
+The Art and Writing sessions provide a space in which people can appreciate art, draw, play games, share conversations, write and sing.
 Each term there is a theme for example, the colours of the rainbow.

 Our community values the deep therapeutic work the arts can bring to refugee survivor people seeking to rebuild their lives.
 The class is confidence re-building; nurturing a spirit of creativity in a relaxed, conversational setting.
 Often there is laughter in the class and a culture of cross cultural learning.
 The work is life affirming and taps into engagement in the natural world, reconnecting people to their anchors and passions